Yan Gomes Preview, Player Props: Cubs vs. Reds

-The Chicago Cubs, including Yan Gomes (.324 slugging percentage in past 10 games, including zero homers), take on starter Andrew Abbott and the Cincinnati Reds at Great American Ball Park, Saturday at 6:40 PM ET.
+Yan Gomes -- with a slugging percentage of .270 in his past 10 games (including no home runs) -- will be in action for the Chicago Cubs versus the Cincinnati Reds, with Carson Spiers on the mound, on September 3 at 12:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Reds.
+In his last game he had a one-hit performance (1-for-4) against the Reds.

 Yan Gomes Game Info & Props vs. the Reds